rdmorganiser/rdmo-docker-compose/readme.md

 1. Import data from rdmo-catalog

     A fresh RDMO installation does not contain any data.
 You may want to import `conditions`, `domains`, `options`, `questions`, `tasks` and `views`.
 In the `RDMO container` there is a shell script that automatically clones the [rdmo-catalog repo](https://github.com/rdmorganiser/rdmo-catalog) and imports everything in it.
 If you consider it being helpful you could do `import-github-catalogues.sh`.

+## Multiple RDMO Instances on a Single Docker Host
+You can have multiple running RDMO instances on a single docker host if you pay attention to two things.

+1. Use different folders containing the `rdmo-docker-compose` repo to make sure docker-compose considers your build attempts to be different projects.
+Unfortunately currently there is no manual configuration for this because the `COMPOSE_PROJECT_NAME` option seems to be broken.
+1. Make sure to use different `GLOBAL_PREFIX` settings in your `variables.local` to avoid conflicts between your docker containers and volumes.